bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What are `data-` attributes good for?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 * The HTML5 data attribute lets you assign custom data to an element.
-When we want to store more information/data about the element when no suitable HTML5 element or attribute exists
+When we want to store more information/data about the element when no suitable HTML5 element or attribute exists.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>